zanfona734/zanfona/README.md

 Getting Started

-#determine order and orientation of preassembly contigs based on one or more reference genomes.
+#determine order and orientation of preassembly contigs based on one or more reference genomes. <p>
 calculate_joins.pl

-#calculate gap lengths and overlaps based on one or more reference genomes
+#calculate gap lengths and overlaps based on one or more reference genomes. <p>
 calculate_gap_lengths.pl